 Each installation’s Hearing Program is evaluated by both external and internal sources to assess program effectiveness.
 Direct observation of the Hearing Program to ensure guidelines and best practices are followed is essential and requires a team effort to include Commanders, Hearing Program Managers, Industrial Hygienist, Safety Officers, the Soldiers and Civilian employees.

-The AHP at the USAPHC conducts installation hearing conservation management consultations.
+The AHP at the APHC conducts installation hearing conservation management consultations.
 These management consultations provide on-site assistance to the installation Hearing Program Manager.
 The consultation includes—

 - Reviewing the current program status

 - Discussing recommendations for the seven elements of an Hearing Conservation Program

 - The function and local use of the DOEHRS-HC

 - Assistance to enhance program support, effectiveness, and participation

 The DOEHRS-HC allows the Hearing Program Manager to evaluate program participation, quality assurance, and program effectiveness.
 The 29 CFR 1960.78, Subpart J, Evaluation of Federal Occupational Safety and Health Programs, requires that an annual self-assessment be performed.
 Program evaluation requirements are as follows:

 - Use DOEHRS-HC to prepare program participation reports.